-CONSEQUENCES FOR NON-COMPLIANCE with THE ONTARIO SCHOOLS CODE OF CONDUCT (including DDSB and J. Clarke Richardson)
+CONSEQUENCES FOR NON-COMPLIANCE with THE ONTARIO SCHOOLS CODE OF CONDUCT

 Students who do not comply with the standards of behaviour outlined in the Code of Conduct will be dealt with in a judicious and considerate manner.
 Actions will vary depending on the circumstances of each individual case.
 Mitigating factors are always considered before determining consequences.
 Consequences may include: